 GTAIV was more grounded in realism than its predecessors, for both good and bad.
-The story was gritty, with the player controlling the likeable, if morally ambiguous Niko Bellic, and had a much more dramatic shift.
+The story was gritty, with the player controlling the likable, if morally ambiguous Niko Bellic, and had a much more dramatic shift.

-This, as well as the new look of Liberty City was amazing.
+This, as well as the new look of Liberty City, was amazing.
 Tons of new features were included, along with two full-fledged expansions being released soon after.
 Liberty City wasn’t just a living breathing city again, but it was extremely realistic.
 It was modeled off of New York City, adding something that players could actually tie to real life.